 Pan de Muertos is different in every region of the country and it is one of the most important elements in the altar as it is a fraternal offering to the souls.

-Candles show the souls their way to the altar and back to the dead world, they symbolize the light, hope and faith.
+Candles show the souls their way to the altar and back to the dead world, they symbolize light, hope, and faith.

 The most common are crucifixes and Virgin Mary and patron saint images.

-A glass of water is set in the altar to calm the soul’s thirst after their long journey.
+A glass of water is set on the altar to calm the soul’s thirst after their long journey.

-A small plate with salt is set in the altar as a purifier element.
+A small plate with salt is set on the altar as a purifier element.

-The souls will only take the essence out of the food and drinks so at the end of the celebration or in some places during the event, the family with gather and eat and drink the offered goodies and often share them with their community members.
+The souls will only take the essence out of the food and drink so at the end of the celebration or in some places during the event, the family will gather and eat and drink the offered goodies and often share them with their community members.